Mdsomratakbor/Angular-Tutorial/Angular Interview Questions.md

 `“Let item” creates a local variable that will be available in the template “Of items” indicates that we are iterating over the items iterable.
 The * before ngFor creates a parent template.`

+### 30. What are Template and Reactive forms?
+**Template-driven approach**

+- `In this method, the conventional form tag is used to create forms.
+Angular automatically interprets and creates a form object representation for the tag.`
+- `Controls can be added to the form using the NGModel tag.
+Multiple controls can be grouped using the NGControlGroup module.`
+- `A form value can be generated using the “form.value” object.
+Form data is exported as JSON values when the submit method is called.`
+- `Basic HTML validations can be used to validate the form fields.
+In the case of custom validations, directives can be used.`
+- `Arguably, this method is the simplest way to create an Angular App.`

+**Reactive Form Approach**

+- `This approach is the programming paradigm oriented around data flows and propagation of change.`
+- `With Reactive forms, the component directly manages the data flows between the form controls and the data models.`
+- `Reactive forms are code-driven, unlike the template-driven approach.`
+- `Reactive forms break from the traditional declarative approach.`
+- `Reactive forms eliminate the anti-pattern of updating the data model via two-way data binding.`
+- `Typically, Reactive form control creation is synchronous and can be unit tested with synchronous programming techniques.`